euphorie/osha.oiradoc/docs/manuals/editor2.rst

 ------------------------

 * **Title**:
     The title of the country will be shown in the Sector overview below the country's flag.
     Please do not change this title without any important reason.

 * **Open sections on risk page**:
-    Here you can choose, which information sections should be open by default on a risk identification page:
+    Here you can choose which information sections should be open by default on a risk identification page:

     - Information
     - Resources